pulse-on-climate/endcoin-whitepaper/README.md

 >"We should not underestimate the obstacles.
 Some are real, such as the need to develop new technologies and to forge international institutions that will promote cooperation.
 Some obstacles are unnecessary and man-made, such as those posed by the financial interests of polluters or the ludicrous arguments of some of our politicians."
 **- William D. Nordhaus**

-# A refresher on Sea Surface Temperature and its Importance to our climate.
+# A refresher on Sea Surface Temperature and its Importance to our climate. <a name="climate-change-refresh"></a>
 The ocean covers 71 percent of Earth's surface.
 Scientists record sea surface temperature (SST) to understand how the ocean communicates with Earth's atmosphere.
 SST provides fundamental information on the global climate system.

 Some examples of SSTs role in our climate systems: